Electronics - Hacking the SX2 Mini Mill - (Adding a reverse switch and reverse engineering the tachometer port protocol)

 Pinout:

-On the back of the side panel of the SX2 mini mill there is a XLR 7-pin mic port.
+On the back of the side panel of the SX2 mini mill there is a 7-pin din port.
 This is used to attach an external tachometer display to the mill.
 This same port and protocol is used on the SC2 Late as well.
-The pinout and internal cable colors for this port are described in the image below:
+The pinout and internal cable colors for this port are described in the image below.
+To reiterate, this is a visualization of the connector on the mill where the black circles represent male pins of the port:

 Electrical line specifications: